RaidenCorporation/Pottibl/README.md

-# Pottibl
-Pottibl™ is a portable, ZIP-to-USB app for Windows so you can easily transfer your files from a computer to a USB drive easily under 50 seconds with Pottibl™ without being an advanced user.
-Pottibl™ runs on the interface of it named PortableUI.
+Pottibl™ is a no-BS, easy and lightweight ZIP-to-USB app to get your files from your laptop straight to your USB drive.
+This takes LONG doing it manually, especially if you're not used to computers and laptops.
+But with Po